 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

 Currently comprising of six breweries and their respective taprooms (with more planned in the future), the latest additions are Big Penny Social, Hackney High Hill Taproom and new kids on the Blackhorse block, Beerblefish.

-The Blackhorse Beer Mile (actually 1.3 miles in length, fact-fans) runs between the Lockwood Industrial Estate (Wildcard Brewery and Hackney Brewery High Hill Taproom) on Blackhorse Road and the CRATE container park in St James Walthamstow, housing the Untraditional Pub from Pillars Brewery.
+The Blackhorse Beer Mile runs between the Lockwood Industrial Estate (Wildcard Brewery and Hackney Brewery High Hill Taproom) and Uplands Business Park (Signature Brew, Big Penny Social).

-All seven of these Blackhorse Beer Mile breweries can be done in a day (all are open on weekends) so why not make a day of it and explore Walthamstow Village or Walthamstow Wetlands before you embark on your beery adventure?
+All six of these Blackhorse Beer Mile breweries can be done in a day (all are open on weekends) so why not make a day of it and explore Walthamstow Village or Walthamstow Wetlands before you embark on your beery adventure?

 Here is our full guide to the Blackhorse Beer Mile, including a map:

 Walthamstow Beer Mile / Blackhorse Beer Mile map

 We begin our Blackhorse Beer Mile odyssey at Wildcard Brewery, as we did the beer crawl journey going from north to south.
 Located on a small industrial estate (pretty much like all the other taprooms featured here), it is fair to say that Wildcard Brewery were the pioneers and founders of the whole beer movement in Walthamstow.

 Founded in 2012 by several passionate and enthusiast friends who all hail from the Midlands, Wildcard Brewery soon outgrew their original brewery near Walthamstow Village (more on this later) and after a successful crowdfunding campaign, opened a larger second unit on Lockwood Way, doubling up as a brewery and taproom.